-These statutory duties are implemented through the Corporation's Equality Scheme and Action Plan which shows how MLKDC proposes to fulfil these duties.
+These statutory duties are implemented through the Corporation's Equality Scheme and Equality Action Plan which shows how MLKDC proposes to fulfil these duties.
 MLKDC is committed to screening all relevant policies and projects for equality impact assessment and to publicise our work in this regard.
-The Equality Action Plan was reviewed, and consulted on in 2019 and was submitted to the Equality Commission Northern Ireland (ECNI).
-MLKDC prepares and submits an annual Section 75 progress report for ECNI which is due every August.
+The Equality Action Plan was reviewed and consulted on in 2019 and was submitted to the Equality Commission Northern Ireland (ECNI).
+MLKDC prepared and submitted its annual Section 75 progress report for ECNI within the required timeframe.